The 17 Most Famous Paintings at the Louvre

 Eugène Delacroix | Salon of 1831 | Oil on Canvas

 Delacroix is considered one of the greatest romantic painters of French Romanticism.
-He was the Bernini or Michelangelo of his time and place which is why he aces this list.
+He was the Bernini or Michelangelo of his time and place, which is why he aces this list.

 The figure, Liberty, is not unique to this image.
 She stands in the New York / New Jersey Upper Bay outside of Manhattan.
 Liberty is famous iconography of ancient Greek origin.
 Her semi-nude appearance is likely a historical reference to ancient Greece.
 It would be the same figure as the Winged Victory of Samothrace sculpted 2000 years earlier.

 It is the greatest painting in the Louvre for a few key reasons.
-First, Delacroix does an excellent job creating believable human figures which allow you to get caught up in the emotion of the story.
-The story is real and passionate which invokes a feeling.
-A feeling that it may have happened yesterday and that you are somehow a part of it.
+First, Delacroix does an excellent job creating believable human figures, which allows you to get caught up in the emotion of the story.
+The story is real, passionate, and evokes a feeling—a feeling that it may have happened yesterday and that you are somehow a part of it.
+It is easily one of the most famous paintings at the Louvre and, in my opinion, the masterpiece of the collection.

-Where to Stay in Paris
+Where To Stay in Paris

 With a city as magnificent as Paris, it can be hard to find the perfect hotel at the perfect price.
 Explore the best hotels and places to stay in these incredible neighborhoods in Paris.